PL4NETXYZ/pHueControl/README.md

 Enter said info on localhost:4200 in your browser, select a light to control, color and state and hit Submit to see the light change!

-Get Light State just gets the entire json information for the selected light.
+GetLightState just gets the entire json information for the selected light.